 With so many types of cooking oil out there, it can be difficult to differentiate between unhealthy and healthy cooking oils.

-Avoid highly refined, heavily processed vegetable oils such as corn, canola, soybean and safflower oil.
-Not only are they often high in inflammatory omega-6 fatty acids yet lacking in heart-healthy omega-3s, but many are often derived from genetically-modified crops that can be harmful to your health.
+Avoid highly refined, heavily processed vegetable oils, such as corn oil, canola oil, soybean oil and safflower oil, which are often used in greasy foods.
+Not only are they often high in inflammatory omega-6 fatty acids yet lacking in heart-healthy omega-3s, but many are often derived from genetically modified crops that can be harmful to your health.
 Because they also undergo extensive processing, they may be more susceptible to oxidation and breakdown, which could lead to the build-up of disease-causing free radicals.

-- So what is the healthiest cooking oil, and which ones should be a staple in your kitchen pantry?
+- What is the healthiest cooking oil, and which ones should be staples in your kitchen pantry?
 Selecting the best cooking oil depends on which method of cooking you’re using as well as what recipe you’re making.

 - Healthy cooking oils like avocado oil, ghee, coconut oil, grapeseed oil, olive oil, walnut oil, sesame oil and red palm oil each boast a unique set of health benefits and can be used in different ways.

 - Meanwhile, highly processed vegetable oils and hydrogenated fats should be avoided at all costs in the kitchen to minimize the potential adverse effects on health.